Top 10 things to do in and around Perth

 The thriving city of Perth is jam-packed with activities to suit every taste and budget.
-You can browse for fashion along the shopping malls, admire international superstars at the Perth Arena or find all your favourite foods among Perth’s huge range of international dining options.
+You can browse for fashion along the shopping malls, admire international superstars at the Perth Arena, catch a sporting event at Optus Stadium, or find all your favourite foods among Perth’s huge range of international dining options.

 5. Walks and nature trails

 Perth and surrounds are full of nature walks, whether you want a short stroll or a longer bush walk.
 These are just a few of your options; Mount Dale, Lesmurdie or Noble Falls, Bells Rapids, Ellis Brook Valley Reserve, trek along WA’s Bibbulmun Track, or visit one of our National Parks.